 In 2007 Kathie had her first CD, Soliloquy, remastered and released as Soliloquy Deluxe, with new artwork and additional tracks.

 Between writing and recording Kathie took part in various musical events in London, including singing with the Southbank Centre's Voicelab choir at the re-opening of the Royal Festival Hall.
 On one memorable occasion, Kathie performed with the choir, conducted by Marin Alsop, for Her Majesty The Queen.

 The covers of Kathie's albums Soliloquy Deluxe and Dark Moons & Nightingales

-Kathie released her latest album Dark Moons & Nightingales in November 2009.
-Featuring 16 original songs about letting go, finding love, the wonder of the wild and the puzzle of places - plus an intriguing instrumental - the album attracted airplay on Radio Caroline, BBC Radio Scotland, BBC Radio nan Gàidheal, BBC Radio Ulster, Frome FM, Biggles FM and elsewhere.
+October 2009 saw the release of Kathie's second collection of original songs, Dark Moons & Nightingales.
+An album about letting go, finding love, the wonder of the wild and the puzzle of places, it attracted airplay on Radio Caroline, BBC Radio Scotland, BBC Radio nan Gaìdheal, BBC Radio Ulster, Frome FM, Ireland's 8Radio.com, Biggles FM and elsewhere.

-In April 2010 Kathie and her husband - and her studio - moved to Orkney, a stunning group of 70 islands off the north-east mainland of Scotland.
+In April 2010 Kathie and her husband – and the studio – moved to the beautiful Orkney Islands off the northeast coast of Scotland.
+Since arriving Kathie has performed with local artists Jo Philby, Frank Keenan and Fiona Driver.

 Kathie has played at the Orkney Folk Festival three times and in various venues around the islands, from St Magnus Cathedral, Kirkwall to the petite but lovely Gable End Theatre on the island of Hoy.
 In January of 2013 she performed at Glasgow's famous Celtic Connections Festival along with music students from the University of the Highlands and Islands.